The Boss Baby: Back in Business: Release

 The series premiered its first season on Netflix in the US on April 6, 2018.
 The second season was released October 12, 2018.
 The third season was released on March 16, 2020.
 An interactive special titled as "The Boss Baby: Get That Baby!" was released on September 1, 2020.
+It was later removed from Netflix on December 1, 2024 due to the discontinuation of interactive content.
 The fourth season was released on November 17, 2020.

+The series made its linear TV premiere on Nickelodeon in the United States on October 3, 2025.